suchmememanyskill/CYD-Klipper/README.md

 [![Donations](https://img.shields.io/badge/Support%20on-Ko--Fi-red)](https://ko-fi.com/suchmememanyskill)

 # CYD-Klipper
-An implementation of a wireless Klipper status display on an ESP32 + screen.
+An implementation of a wireless Klipper, Bambu and Octoprint status display on an ESP32 + screen.
 Uses Moonraker to fetch data.

 A simple and cheap solution to use a dedicated screen with Klipper, a 3d printing Firmware.
+Also now with Bambu Lab and Octoprint printers!

 ![showcase_image](readme/PXL_20231113_171629383.jpg)